Carbon Action Plan for 2022

 - We continue to operate a remote working policy allowing staff to work from home.
 This avoids carbon emissions caused by daily commuting and is good for team morale.

-- We will sign up for an electricity contract for our office using 100% renewable energy.
+- We have signed up for an electricity contract for our office using 100% renewable energy.

-- We will change the heating for our office from oil burning boiler to electric heaters.
+- We have changed the heating for our office from oil burning boiler to electric heaters.

 - We will investigate the option of installing solar panels for powering the office.